Trolleybus usage by country: Estonia

 Trolleybuses are in use in Tallinn.
 The first trolleybus route opened on 6 July 1965.
 At its peak, the system had nine routes, currently the city of Tallinn is gradually substituting trolleybuses with hybrid drive buses.
 By 3 May 2017 only four lines remain in service, the overhead wires have been dismantled on lines that have been closed.
 Some old Skoda 14Tr and 15Tr trolleybuses have been replaced with newer low-floor Solaris/Ganz T12 and T18 articulated models.
+In 2025 Municipality of Tallinn had ordered 40 new trolleybuses Škoda that should be delivered in 2026.

 Finland

 Tampere and Helsinki have had trolleybus systems in the past.
 In Tampere, trolleybus operations began in 1948 and ended in 1976.
 At the system's maximum extent seven trolleybus lines operated.
 Two trolleybuses have been preserved, in the collection of Tampereen kaupungin liikennelaitos.
 In Helsinki a single trolleybus line was operated, 1949–1974.
 An attempt to restore trolleybus operation in Helsinki was made in the late 1970s and resulted in the acquisition of a prototype trolleybus which was used between 1979 and 1985.
 Three Helsinki trolleybuses have been preserved.
 Of these, number 605 is on display at the Helsinki Tram Museum.
 Helsinki is considering restoring trolleybus services.